 Unfortunately, many people who are getting older in Vermont are unaware of all of the different programs, services and supports that could help them to stay healthy, enhance their quality of life and otherwise thrive during their golden years.
 Our legal team can provide you with help in understanding how to take advantage of benefits and services, including those offered through government programs such as Medicaid.
 We can also provide you with elder law services so you can protect your financial future and plan your legacy.

-If you or a loved one needs help with any of the issues affecting seniors as they age, Unsworth LaPlante, PLC is here to provide the assistance and advice you have been looking for.
+If you or a loved one needs help with any of the issues affecting seniors as they age, Unsworth LaPlante, PLLC is here to provide the assistance and advice you have been looking for.
 Our Burlington elder law attorneys are compassionate, caring and knowledgeable.
 We know the law and we know how to provide the types of help that seniors value and need.
 Give us a call to find out more about the ways in which our legal team can help you or feel free to browse below where we have compiled many resources available for seniors in and around Burlington, Vermont.

 Resources for Seniors in Vermont Who Need Help With Caregiving Issues